ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 - "What is the R programming language?"
 - "How do I write code in the R programming language?"
 - "What is the utility of RStudio?"
-- "What is the best way to tackle coding errors?"
+- "What are the components and features of R and RStudio?"
+- "How can I write and run R code in RStudio?"
 objectives:
 - "Become familiar with the syntax and common functions of the R language."
 - "Be able to write helpful and simple comments for programs."
-- "Learn techniques for approaching coding errors."
-- "Become comfortable with working in RStudio"
+- "Become comfortable with working in RStudio."
+- "Practice writing R code to perform basic operations."
 keypoints:
-- "Make small changes and plan for mistakes."
-- "Write programs that can be understood by others."
+- "Understanding the syntax of a programming language is crucial to writing error free code."
 - "Use the ? symbol to examine the description of R functions."
+- "Search the internet for further information about R functions."
 - "Copy and paste!"
 ---